Library Education & Licensing

 Where can I find financial aid?

-- ALA has a scholarship program with an annual directory of awards from state library agencies, national and state library associations, local libraries, academic institutions, and foundations who give some form of financial assistance for undergraduate and/or graduate education programs in library and information studies.
+- ALA has a scholarship program with an annual directory of awards from state library agencies, national and state library associations, local libraries, academic institutions, and foundations who give some form of financial assistance for undergraduate and/or graduate education programs in library and information studies (PDF documents: Part 1, Part 2, Part 3 (index)).
 School librarians are also eligible for some of the other ALA scholarships:

 - Marshall Cavendish Scholarship